lairdshaw/fups/README.md

 The steps to add support for a new type of forum software are:

 1. Create a new file in the "classes" subdirectory, and name that file C[forum_software_name].php, where [forum_software_name] is the correctly-capitalised identifier for the forum software - e.g. "phpBB", "XenForo" or "vBulletin".
-FUPS will auto-detect this file, and, based on its filename, add the forum software as both a selection on the main  web app page, and as a valid *forum_type* option in manually generated options files (note that when specifying the *forum_type* option, [forum_software_name] should be converted to lowercase).
+FUPS will auto-detect this file, and, based on its filename, add the forum software as both a selection on the main  web app page, and as a valid *forum_type* option for manually generated options files (note that when specifying the *forum_type* option, [forum_software_name] should be converted to lowercase).

-2. In that file, declare a class named [forum_software_name]FUPS which extends the FUPSBase class (in classes/CFUPSBase.php).
+2. In that file, declare a class named [forum_software_name]FUPS which extends the FUPSBase class (in `classes/CFUPSBase.php`).
+This name (including correct capitalisation) is important because `fups.php` auto-instantiates it.

 3. Implement in your new class all abstract methods of FUPSBase.
 At time of writing, these are: `get_post_url()`, `get_search_url()`, `get_topic_url()` and `get_user_page_url()`.
 Also implement the static methods `get_qanda()`, `get_forum_software_homepage()` and `get_msg_how_to_detect_forum()`.
 If your class is to support logging in, then also override `check_do_login()` and `supports_feature()`.
 Also, set the `$required_settings`, `$optional_settings`, and `$regexps` properties appropriately.
 Your biggest task will probably be working out appropriate regexes.